lab-smile/HIV_Risk_Pred/README.md

 # Learning on Forecasting HIV Epidemic Based on Individuals' Contact Networks

 Improving the diagnosis of HIV is a fundamental objective of the Ending the HIV Epidemic initiative, as it represents the initial step toward treatment and achieving undetectable status, thereby reducing transmission.
 To attain these objectives effectively, it is crucial to identify the groups most susceptible to HIV, allowing interventions to be tailored to their specific needs.
-In this study, we developed a predictive model designed to assess individual HIV risk within a high-risk contact network – predicting treatment or at-risk – leveraging surveillance data collected through routine HIV case interviews in Florida.
+In this study, we developed a predictive model designed to assess individual HIV risk within a high-risk contact network -- predicting treatment or at-risk -- leveraging surveillance data collected through routine HIV case interviews in Florida.
 Unique to our analysis, we explored the incorporation of behavioral network information with Graph Neural Networks to enhance the predictive capacity for identifying individuals within the treatment or intervention categories, when compared to models that mainly consider conventional HIV risk factors.
-Our deployed Graph Isomorphism Network achieved 77.3% and 73.2% balanced accuracy in inductive and transductive learning scenarios respectively, outperforming the traditional prediction algorithms that do not leverage the network structure.
-We then used our model to further investigate the importance of demographic and behavioral factors in the HIV risk prediction process.
+Our deployed HIVForecast learning framework achieved 78.2% and 73.9% balanced accuracy in inductive and transductive learning scenarios respectively, outperforming the conventional prediction algorithms that do not leverage the network structure.
+We then used our framework to further investigate the importance of demographic and behavioral factors in the HIV risk prediction process and the changing trends of patients demographics across years.
 Our findings provide valuable insights for healthcare practitioners and policymakers in their efforts to combat HIV infection.
-Our paper won the **Best Paper Award** in The 17th International Conference on Health Informatics (HEALTHINF/BIOSTEC), 2024.
+An early version of this work won the **Best Paper Award** in The 17th International Conference on Health Informatics (HEALTHINF/BIOSTEC), 2024.

 ## Paper
 This repository provides the official implementation of the model in the following paper: